iterative/dvc.org/static/docs/command-reference/update.md

 `dvc import` has been used to create an import stage, DVC is not aware of what kind of
 [Git revision](https://git-scm.com/book/en/v2/Git-Internals-Git-References) this
 is, for example a branch or a tag.
-For static references such as tags (unless manually updated), or for SHA commits, `dvc update` will not have any effect on the import.
+For typically static references (e.g. tags), or for SHA commits, `dvc update` will not have any effect on the import.
 Refer to the
 [re-importing example](/doc/command-reference/import#example-fixed-revisions-re-importing)
 to learn how to "update" fixed-revision imports.